 Callers trying to scam McAlester businesses

 Dec.
-21—McAlester police say some local businesses have been receiving phone calls as part of a scam.
+27—McAlester police say some local businesses have been receiving phone calls as part of a scam.

 McAlester Police Department Lt.
 Bobby Cox said at least three local businesses have been contacted, with the matter still under investigation.